canjs/can-connect/can/merge/merge.md

 ```

 To be able to uniquely identify `Student` instances within that list, make sure `Student` has an `algebra` property
-that is configured with the unique identifier property:
+that is configured with the identifier property:

 ```js
 Student = DefineMap.extend({ ... });